FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Introduction

 As the name suggests, few-body physics studies physical systems of a few particles, usually between two and ten.
 The classical (gravitational) few-body problem has a century-old history~\cite{newton1687,euler1767,lagrange1772}.
 The present work, however, focuses on quantum systems governed by the Schr\"odinger equation.
 Interest in quantum few-body systems emerged soon after the formulation of quantum mechanics: a natural extension of the hydrogen atom is the molecular ion H$_2^+$, a genuine three-body system~\cite{burrau1927}.
 Few-body calculations also provide microscopic input for many-body phenomena, for example three-body losses in gases of ultracold atoms~\cite{esry1999}.
 In addition, phenomena unique to few-body systems, such as the Efimov effect~\cite{efimov1970,naidon2017} and related universality, have helped establish a distinct few-body research community.

-There exist several software packages~\cite{johansson2012,johansson2013,lambert2024,hutson2019,schmidt2017,schmidt2018,delafuente,miller2022,fewbodyecg,twobody,jpublicthreebodysolver} to simulate quantum systems, in particular for single-particle problems or two-body systems, partially with impressive visualization capabilities.
-Yet, they rarely target genuine few-body systems beyond two particles.
-To our knowledge, no general few-body solver with both accessibility and comprehensive documentation is currently available.
+There exist several software packages~\cite{johansson2012,johansson2013,lambert2026,hutson2019,schmidt2017,schmidt2018,delafuente,miller2022,fewbodyecg,twobody,jpublicthreebodysolver,rimu2026,rammelmueller2023} to simulate quantum systems.
+However, to our knowledge no general free-space solver combining arbitrary interaction potentials, both two- and three-body systems in a unified interface, and accessible documentation is currently available in Julia or elsewhere.
 With \fbtk~we aim to fill this gap by providing an open-source Julia implementation for solving general few-body problems.

-For this we make use of the Gaussian expansion method~\cite{hiyama2003}, a well-established method used by many researchers in the few-body community across hadronic, nuclear, and atomic physics~\cite{yoshida2015,zhu2025,wen2025,arifi2024,hiyama1995,yamanaka2015,schmickler2017,happ2024,happ2025}.
+For this we make use of the Gaussian expansion method~\cite{hiyama2003}, a well-established method used by many researchers in the few-body community across hadronic, nuclear, and atomic physics~\cite{yoshida2015,zhu2025,wen2025,arifi2024,hiyama1995,yamanaka2015,schmickler2017,happ2024}.
 For this package we adopt it to two-body and three-body problems in various dimensions (1D-3D), for pair-interactions of arbitrary shape, bound states or resonances, and calculation of observables (e.g. mean square radii).
 Moreover, the package provides automatic computing of angular momentum coupling and (anti-) symmetrization.
-The current feature set is motivated by recent research on few-body systems, e.g. on low-dimensional systems~\cite{serwane2011,mistakidis2023,garrido2024,happ2019,happ2021,happ2022,schnurrenberger2025,nishida2025}, or few-body resonances~\cite{happ2024,happ2025,belov2022,belov2024,kuhner2025,aslanidis2025}, among others.
-Therefore, the idea for this package originates from the unification of numerical codes developed and used in the author’s previous research~\cite{happ2024,arifi2024,happ2025}, now provided under a common API.
-Despite the attempt for generality, there clearly remain many possibilities for extensions, such as arbitrary particle number, types of interactions, external fields, or entirely different methods.
-While being motivated by and focused on research, we see further applications for teaching, as an entry point for researchers from other communities, as a basis for new method development, or as a benchmark tool.
-The API is deliberately kept simple, with documentation and runnable example scripts to lower the barrier for new users.
-The package is implemented in Julia, leveraging features such as multiple dispatch and parametric types to combine performance with flexibility.
+The current feature set is motivated by recent research on few-body systems, e.g. on low-dimensional systems~\cite{serwane2011,mistakidis2023,garrido2024,happ2019,happ2021,happ2022,schnurrenberger2025,nishida2025}, or few-body resonances~\cite{belov2022,belov2024,kuhner2025,aslanidis2025}, among others.
+Therefore, the idea for this package originates from the unification of numerical codes developed and used in the author’s previous research~\cite{happ2024,arifi2024}, now provided under a common API.
+The package has already been applied in recent studies of three-body resonances in ultracold atomic systems~\cite{happ2026a,happ2026b}, as well as in hadron physics~\cite{etminan2025}, where it was used to investigate systems featuring interaction potentials extracted from lattice QCD calculations.